SaiSrinivascharanN4321/chuck_norris_kubernetes/README.md

 __Additional Ideas added but could not be executed__

 There are two files in additional_ideas and are python files.
 The inital idea was to use stateless api to act as a storage and also idea was to execute this python application with Dockerfile

+Please clone the repository and enter into it

 __References__